DrBenjamin/DrBenjamin.github.io/README.md

 If changes are not visible:

-1. Manually run the Jekyll deployment workflow: "Deploy Jekyll with GitHub Pages dependencies preinstalled".
+1. Run unified workflow manually (if not already running).
 2. Hard refresh your browser (Cmd+Shift+R / Ctrl+F5) or append a cache buster `?v=TIMESTAMP`.
-3. Confirm the content sync workflow shows the updated file names in its log.
+3. Confirm logs in `update-content` show renders; `deploy` finished successfully.
-4. Check that the source repositories actually committed the regenerated HTML.
+4. Verify source `.qmd` changes exist in their repos.

 If a source `.qmd` file is missing, the workflow logs a warning and skips that course.
 No commit occurs unless at least one rendered output (HTML / PDF / resources) changed.